scottishgovernment/resources.mygov.scot/_criterion/data-driven.md

 * learning its strengths and weaknesses
 * using the data to support improvements they make

+## Prerequisites

+To meet this standard you must be able to show that you collect performance data for your website, your service and your organisation.
+This could be achieved through a web analytics setup.
+For more information check out our [web analytics documentation](http://scottishgovernment.github.io/guidelines/analytics/).

+You must also have staff who are able to interpret performance data.
+This understanding will be explored during the assessment.

+Finally you must show evidence of using performance data to make informed organisational and service design decisions.
+This could be shown through the use of support tickets telling a story of iteration based on data.

 ## How they’ll be assessed

 Their assessment and the questions the assessors ask them will vary depending on their service and what it does.